Payment on Demand: Plot

+At Martha and Phil's wedding, Joyce and David meet, but they sit at opposite ends of the table.
+Later in a taxi, Joyce confides to David that she is lonely and had not realized how much she had been a part of him.
+He suggests that they start anew.
+Although she wants nothing more than to be reunited with him, she fears that he is acting out of pity.
+She asks him to delay his decision until he is sure, however long that may take.

-Production notes
+Production

-The film's original title was The Story of a Divorce.
-This was Bette Davis' first film after the end of her contract with Warner Bros.
-Production began in February 1950; the film was released in February 1951, following Davis' success in her next film, All About Eve.
+The film, originally titled The Story of a Divorce, is Bette Davis' first film after the end of her contract with Warner Bros.

-The original script left no doubt about the couple's future.
-The final scene depicted a reunited Joyce and David at the breakfast table, with the woman engaging in her familiar social-climbing talk.
-It was clear she was still an overly ambitious wife determined to dominate her husband and steer his career path.
-RKO executive Howard Hughes, unhappy with the ending and the title, called the director and the two leads into the studio only two days before the film was scheduled to open at Radio City Music Hall in New York City and had them shoot his revision to the script, which he had rechristened Payment on Demand.
-The scene was processed, spliced into the final reel, and shipped on a Hughes-owned TWA aircraft, arriving at the theater after the film already had begun under its original title.
+The original script reunited Joyce and David at the end, with Joyce still an overly ambitious wife determined to dominate her husband and steer his career path.
+RKO Pictures owner Howard Hughes, who had retitled the film Payment on Demand in December 1950, was unhappy with the film's ending and recalled director Curtis Bernhardt and the two leads to the studio just two days before the film was scheduled to open at Radio City Music Hall in New York City in order to film his revision to the script.
+The scene was processed, spliced into the final reel and flown to New York on a Hughes-owned TWA aircraft, arriving at the theater after the film already had begun under its original title.
 The projectionist had just enough time to thread his machine with the new final reel.
-Bette Davis later said, "The new ending broke our hearts.
+Davis later said: "The new ending broke our hearts.
 The one we had shot was the true ending for our film.
 We also were brokenhearted over the title change."
+However, Hollywood gossip columnist Erskine Johnson reported that Davis had requested the title change, concerned that audiences would confuse the original title with her own divorces.

+Production began in February 1950 and was completed in 34 days, eight days ahead of schedule, which saved the producers approximately $150,000.

+The film marks Jane Cowl's final screen appearance, as she died on June 22, 1950.

+Release

+Although production had wrapped in early April 1950, the film's release was held for several months in order to avoid conflicts with Davis' All About Eve, released in October 1950, particularly during the period of voting for the Academy Awards.

+The film premiered at Radio City Music Hall in New York on February 15, 1951 along with a lavish stage show featuring songs by Arthur Rubin and June Winters, circus acts by Cilly Feindt and performances by acrobats, ballet dancers and the Rockettes.